 Highlight: Machu Picchu

-Machu Picchu is one of the seven wonders of the world and even though I have a long list of things to do in Peru, I was quite determined to see the Incan citadel for myself.
+Machu Picchu is one of the seven wonders of the world and even though Peru has a lot to offer, virtually all travellers flock to this citadel.
 Even though a lot of people have different feelings about the lost city, I thought it was amazing.

 The city and its history are really misinterpreted.
 First of all, the city isn’t ancient but was built in the mid-1400s by the Incas and it was actually never even completed or fully lived in.
 A lot of people imagine something like Pompeii, a city of two thousand years ago that was flourishing until it vanished under ash.
 Machu Picchu was intended to be a university-like campus* where scholars could study agriculture, astronomy, and more.
+Its location and soil made it ideal for these disciplines.
 When word of the Conquistadors got to the city, they actually fled so that the Spaniards wouldn’t even know the city existed!
 What an interesting way to protect a city, and it pretty much worked.
 But it wasn’t actually an established, working town when it was deserted – it was still a work in progress.

 * There are lots of theories as to why Machu Picchu was built but this one is the one the locals have accepted.

 Also, Machu Picchu wasn’t “found” by Hiram Bingham.
 The locals had known for centuries where Machu Picchu was and when Hiram Bingham came in search of it, they brought him right to it.
-From what I was told, a few people lived in the area and the aqueducts were still running.
+From what I was told, a few people lived in the area and knew the aqueducts were still running and the structures were still intact.
 What Hiram Bingham did do, however, actually benefited the local people.
 He popularised the site as a tourist attraction – one of the seven wonders of the world – and it’s brought Peru and its citizens a lot of money in tourism.